Jessie Little Doe Baird: Awards and honors

 She received a MacArthur Fellowship in 2010.
-A week after receiving this award, "the tribe’s language project received a federal grant to implement a master-apprentice program with jessie as the master speaker to three full-time language apprentices, Nitana Hicks, Tracy Kelly, and Melanie Roderick, who share her long-term commitment to opening a tribal charter school."
+A week after receiving this award, "the tribe’s language project received a federal grant to implement a master-apprentice program with Jessie as the master speaker to three full-time language apprentices, Nitana Hicks, Tracy Kelly, and Melanie Roderick, who share her long-term commitment to opening a tribal charter school."

-In 2017, Jessie Little Doe Baird received an honorary Doctorate in Social Sciences from Yale University.
+In 2017, Jessie Little Doe Baird received an honorary doctorate in social sciences from Yale University.

-In 2020, Baird was named one of USA Today's "Women of the Century" for her work in reviving the Wampanoag language which had not been spoken in 150 years.
+In 2020, Baird was named one of USA Today's "Women of the Century" for her work in reviving the Wampanoag language.